Skip to content

 Before we delve into the Code, let’s look at the core thought behind the “how high should windows be” question contractors are asking us: they’re quite correctly intuiting that if you have a window that’s too low to the floor, someone might accidentally fall out the window to the ground below.
 Most times, the contractors think, “hey, if it’s low to the floor, and there's along drop to the ground, I probably need safety glass, or something.”

 That’s a pretty good thought, and it’s pretty close to what Code wants… mostly.
+Codes also changed in 2020, making this more of a cut-and-dried answer>

 In fact, Clause 9.8.8.1 of the National Building Code speaks to just that matter by stating that openable windows that present a risk of having someone plunge to their doom should have either a guard, or ways to limit window opening to 4” (10 cm) if the window is sufficiently large enough (38 cm or 15”).